-Rural land means land that is used or apparently intended to be used for gain or profit for grazing of livestock, dairying, poultry farming, viticulture, orcharding, beekeeping, horticulture, the growing of crops of any kind, and vegetable growing.
+Rural land means land that is used or apparently intended to be used for gain or profit from grazing of livestock, dairying, poultry farming, viticulture, orcharding, beekeeping, horticulture, the growing of crops of any kind, and vegetable growing.

 Under the Property, Stock and Business Agents Act 2002, Real Estate Agents can act in the purchase or sale of rural properties up to 20 hectares in size.
 However, a licensed Stock and Station Agent must handle properties over that size, and any livestock transactions.
 Before dealing with an agent, ask to see their licence and then call Fair Trading on 13 32 20 to check that it is current.